-Students of VII semester have to present a technical seminar on emerging areas in the respective discipline.
+Students of VIII semester have to present a technical seminar on emerging areas in the respective discipline.

-Seminar is evaluated for 100 marks.
+Technical Seminar is a one credit course and is evaluated for 100 marks by DSEC.

 The break up of marks for the evaluation of seminar is given in Table 8.10.